-The most likely wizard to join Harry in the pursuit of Fawkes would be -- Severus Snape.
-Somehow, Snape know that Fawkes was Dumbledore's Horcrux and be trying to get Fawkes.
-Harry discover this.
-Not knowing whether Snape is good or evil, we won't know whether Snape should get Fawkes or not.
-Hermione tell us we should trust Dumbledore's faith in Snape; Harry be convinced Snape is up to something evil.
-It is possible Snape is supposed to acquire Fawkes, that Dumbledore wants him to, and that Snape was aware -- at the moment of the Avada Kedavra curse on top of the tower -- that there would be further steps to having Dumbledore return to make sure that Voldemort was vanquished.
+The most likely wizard to join Harry in the pursuit of Fawkes would be — Severus Snape.
+Somehow, Snape will know that Fawkes was Dumbledore’s Horcrux and will be trying to get Fawkes.
+Harry will discover this.
+Not knowing whether Snape is good or evil, we won’t know whether Snape should get Fawkes or not.
+Hermione will tell us we should trust Dumbledore’s faith in Snape; Harry will be convinced Snape is up to something evil.
+It is possible Snape is supposed to acquire Fawkes, that Dumbledore wants him to, and that Snape was aware — at the moment of the Avada Kedavra curse on top of the tower — that there would be further steps to having Dumbledore return to make sure that Voldemort was vanquished.

 Somehow, I have found it hard to believe that Dumbledore would so easily leave the battle with Voldemort.
 Dumbledore has spent many years researching Voldemort’s background and looking for ways to finish him.
 Why would he bow out so easily, before he could see his work brought to closure?
 Completed by Harry, yes, but brought to closure.

-So while we know there be a search going on for Voldemort's Horcruxes in Book 7, we may learn that a parallel search commence for Dumbledore's Horcrux, Fawkes.
+So while we know there will be a search going on for Voldemort’s Horcruxes in Book 7, we may learn that a parallel search will commence for Dumbledore’s Horcrux, Fawkes.

 I really do believe that Dumbledore does have a Horcrux.
 The Horcrux is Fawkes, his soul mate, literally.
 And Hagrid is the Secret keeper of the Horcrux secret.

-Hagrid likely protecting this information.
+Hagrid will likely die protecting this information.
 And what does that mean?
-Hopefully we'll find out soon, because J.K. chose this topic as one of the three FAQ questions she would like to answer on her web site: What happens to a Secret after the Secret keeper s?
-I don't think this is of terribly vital importance to 12 Grimmauld Place, but I do think it matter even more when it comes to losing Hagrid.
+Hopefully we’ll find out soon, because J.K. chose this topic as one of the three FAQ questions she would like to answer on her web site: What happens to a Secret after the Secret keeper dies?
+I don’t think this is of terribly vital importance to 12 Grimmauld Place, but I do think it will matter even more when it comes to losing Hagrid.